OfficeDev/Microsoft-Teams-Samples/samples/connector-todo-notification/nodejs/Readme.md

         ]
         ```

-    - **Zip** up the contents of the `appManifest` folder to create a `appManifest.zip` (Make sure that zip file does not contains any subfolder otherwise you will get error while uploading your .zip package)
+    - **Zip** up the contents of the `appManifest` folder to create a `manifest.zip` (Make sure that zip file does not contains any subfolder otherwise you will get error while uploading your .zip package)
-    - **Upload** the `appManifest.zip` to Teams (In Teams Apps/Manage your apps click "Upload an app".
+    - **Upload** the `manifest.zip` to Teams (In Teams Apps/Manage your apps click "Upload an app".
 Browse to and Open the .zip file.
 At the next dialog, click the Add button.)
     - Add the app to personal/team/groupChat scope (Supported scopes)

 ## Running the sample